Skip to main content

 Still skeptical?
 Let's run through a quick data capture scenario to prove the point.
 Anyone reading this post has filled out at least one web form.
 We can all agree they're a chore, with or without autofill or progressive profiling.
 Web forms, especially on the B2B side, are often asked to carry a heavy load, providing crucial data that informs both the individual and associated account records.
 Even under the best circumstances, do you trust your visitors to be 100% accurate about their company's demographics, like employee size, industry, or even reporting office?
 Throw in the demographic chaos created by the recent remote-hybrid work reality, and that's a lot of responsibility and trust to place in a single individual who is still, after all, just a random web visitor.

-Why enrichment is your organization’s data quality safety net
+Why lead enrichment is your GTM organization's data quality safety net

 Put simply, enrichment is your organization's data quality safety net.
 It can: